telefonicaid/fiware-cygnus/contributing_guidelines.md

 * `src/` → functional code and unit tests
 * `doc/` → documentation in Markdown language
-* `docker/` → everything about deploying Cygnus be means of Docker
+* `docker/` → everything about deploying Cygnus by means of Docker
 * `test/` → acceptance tests, e2e tests, performance tests, others
 * `neore/` or `re/` → everything about installing Cygnus by means of a RPM
 * `conf/` → templates for configuration files required to run the agent
 * `pom.xml` → Maven’s Project Object Model

 A folder with common content named `cygnus-common` MUST exist.
-It will be a Maven project in charge of building a Cygnus common library that SHOULD be used by all the agents, enforcing the reusability of certain code.
+It will be a Maven project in charge of building a Cygnus common library that SHOULD be used by all the agents, enforcing the reusability of code.

 Every source file at any agent folder or `cygnus-common` MUST be under a Java package, following this format: